 |School Highlight: The Respiratory Care Program at Ferris State University offers a 70% job placement rate.|

 Ferris State University was ranked #293-#381 among the best national universities in the Midwest by U.S. News & World Report in 2020.
 The university offers an Associate in Applied Science in Respiratory Care program that gives students the opportunity to apply their skills through clinical internships.

 Bellarmine University in Louisville, KY

 |School Highlight: The school offers a study abroad option for respiratory therapy students.|

 At Bellarmine University, students can earn a Bachelor of Health Science or a Master of Health Science in Respiratory Therapy.
 Both programs are accredited by the Commission on Accreditation for Respiratory Care (CoARC), and graduates are eligible to take the NBRC exam to become registered respiratory therapists.
-For 2017, U.S. News & World Report ranked Bellarmine #12 among regional universities in the South.
+For 2020, U.S. News & World Report tied Bellarmine #197 among national universities.

 Top Respiratory Care Therapy Schools

 These two schools also offer excellent programs for students in this field: